cakefs-unreal/cakefs-unreal.github.io/docs/core-api/special-types/policies.md

 ## Introduction
-Cake IO has special policy types that allow users to customize various behaviors across the API.
+CakeFS has special policy types that allow users to customize various behaviors across the API.
 These policies are represented by UENUM types and they are the same in both Blueprint and C++ code.

 {{ src_loc_group('Policies', 'CakePolicies')}}

 ## Default Policy Values
 Within the `CakePolicies.h` header file, the namespace `CakePolicies` defines default values for each Cake Policy enum.
-Any function parameter with a default value uses these default values, so if you wish to change the default Cake IO behavior for your project, you only have to change one place in the source code to accomplish this.
+Any function parameter with a default value uses these default values, so if you wish to change the default CakeFS behavior for your project, you only have to change one place in the source code to accomplish this.
 (You will need to recompile the plugin, however.)

 !!! note
     The `CakePolicies` namespace also contains some utility functions that can make working with the enums a bit more ergonomic.
 If you are curious, please browse the source code for more information.